mProjectsCode/obsidian-media-db-plugin/README.md

 ### Features
 #### Search by Title
-Search by the Name of the movie, series, anime or game.
+Search a movie, series, anime or game by its name across multiple APIs.

 #### Search by ID
 Allows you to search by an ID that varies from API to API.
 Concrete info can be found in the description of the individual APIs.